willgdjones/pydantic-ai/docs/concepts/dependencies.md

         deps = MyDeps('foobar', client)
         result = await agent.run('Tell me a joke.', deps=deps)
         print(result.data)
+        #> Did you hear about the toothpaste scandal?
+They called it Colgate.
 ```

 1. [`CallContext`][pydantic_ai.dependencies.CallContext] may optionally be passed to a [`system_prompt`][pydantic_ai.Agent.system_prompt] function as the only argument.